6 Ways To Boost Your Nutrition Now

 Let’s be honest:

 Many nutritionists say that you should try to get as many nutrients out of your diet as you can first.
-Once you know you are eating a balanced, healthy diet, you can supplement with vitamins.
-Supplements are also great for when you haven’t been eating right (like on vacation) or are starting to feel sick.
+Once you know you are eating a balanced diet, you can supplement with vitamins.
+Supplements are also great when you haven’t been eating right (like on vacation) or are starting to feel sick.

-Each person has different deficiencies, so in order to best boost your nutrition, find out what yours are.
-For instance, I am lactose sensitive and eat very little dairy, plus I am a tiny white woman.
-This means I need to supplement my calcium so I can lower my chances for osteoporosis in the future.
+Each person has different deficiencies, so to best boost your nutrition, find out what yours are.
+For instance, I am lactose-sensitive and eat very little dairy, plus I am a tiny white woman.
+This means I need to supplement my calcium so I can lower my chances of osteoporosis in the future.

 At this point in our lives, getting healthy is so important.
-As young adults, we need to learn how to take care of ourselves so we can live a long, happy life.
+As young adults, we need to learn health to take care of ourselves and live a long, happy life.
 In addition to getting adequate exercise, starting to boost your nutrition is essential to looking and feeling your best.

 And guess what?
-Getting healthy isn’t really that hard!
-In fact, you can make most of these changes right now.
-Just add these healthy habits to your daily routine and soon you won’t even remember how you lived without them.
+Getting healthy isn’t that hard!
+You can make most of these changes right now.
+Add these healthy habits to your daily routine, and soon, you won’t remember how you lived without them.

-If you’re really nervous about making big changes to your lifestyle, start with the easy ones first.
-Replace some of your sugary drinks with water and add more fresh produce to your diet.
-Then you can move on to learning to cook delicious meals and not eating them in front of the TV.
+If you’re nervous about making big changes to your lifestyle, start with the easy ones first.
+Replace some sugary drinks with water and add fresh produce to your diet.
+Then, you can move on to learning to cook delicious meals and not eat them in front of the TV.

 What are your tips on how to boost your nutrition?
 Which of my ideas was your favorite?
 Are you going to try any of these lifestyle changes?
 Let us know in the comments below!